 From hands-on learning to arts and enrichment, these educator-led projects represent the innovation happening every day in Westerville classrooms.
-The Westerville Education Foundation is honored to support these initiatives, made possible through donor generosity.
-Explore the Fall 2025 grants bringing learning to life for students.
+The Westerville Education Foundation is honored to have supported 23 initiatives across the district in the 2025-2026 academic year.

 Ozobots